Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/README.md

 Well guess what?

-When you convert that Game Object to an entity, it remains posed.
-And when you rotate the converted entities, the character deforms.
+When you bake that Game Object to an entity, it remains posed.
+And when you rotate the baked entities, the character deforms.
 It works just like Game Objects, except way faster!

 But there’s more.

 With Game Objects you can optimize the hierarchy.
-Not only can Kinemation convert these hierarchies, but it will also convert them to its own optimized hierarchy using the same exported bone settings.
+Not only can Kinemation bake these hierarchies, but it will also bake them to its own optimized hierarchy using the same exported bone settings.
 But there’s one big difference.
 Kinemation provides direct access to the optimized hierarchy buffer, so that you can always remain in complete control.